casper-network/docs-archive/dapp/intro.md

 Note: For documentation feedback please file issues with links to our docs repo accessed with each page on this site.
 You can submit a pull request with your suggestions.

-## Where will bugs be filed?

-You can report a bug on our [GitHub](https://github.com/CasperLabs/CasperLabs/issues/new) also.